ObjectManagementGroup/mdsa-omg-spec/README.txt

 The remaining files are for you to edit:

-    - Submission_Setup.tex is for putting in the basics of your Submission document: full specification name, specification acronym, important dates, document number, IPR mode, etc. Take some time to inspect this file, these macros form much of the backbone of the document you're producing.
+    - Specification_Setup.tex is for putting in the basics of your Submission document: full specification name, specification acronym, important dates, document number, IPR mode, etc. Take some time to inspect this file, these macros form much of the backbone of the document you're producing.
 If you are unsure what in the document a setting controls, edit the content and look for changes in the rendered document.
 Generally speaking, the text in red italics is what is being controlled by the settings in this file.

     - Subsmission_UserPreamble.tex is for customizing your LaTeX system to your needs.
 Most users should not have to, but if you find yourself wanting to dive into OMGCore/, make your edits here instead.
 Some common useful things have already been added here for you, such as turning on/off DRAFT watermarking, setting a new folder for model generated content instead of the default GeneratedContent/, etc.  This is your place to control LaTeX.